TomNisbet/nqsap-pcb/README.md

 [![Bus connector](bus-connect.png "NQSAP bus connector")](bus-connect.png)

-The bus connector boards are used to connect baseboards together to expand the computer vertically.
-Three connectors are used between each pair of baseboards.
+The bus connector boards are used to connect backplane together to expand the computer vertically.
+Three connectors are used between each pair of backplane boards.
 The bus connector wires all 40 lines top-to-bottom.

 [![Data LEDs and termination](bus-connect-back.png "NQSAP bus connector (LEDs)")](bus-connect-back.png)